 - Multimeter (and here’s a complete guide on how to use a digital multimeter)

 - Dress in old clothes and expect to get mucky

 - Our checklist

-No matter how cool the campervan might look, if it’s mechanically unreliable, your life in a van isn’t going to get off to a great start.
+No matter how cool the camper vans might look, if it’s mechanically unreliable, your life in a van will not get off to a great start.